bposzewiecka/PhaseDancerSimulator/README.md

 ## Configuration

-### Step 1: Installation of required software
+### Step 1: Installation of the required software

-The following dependencies should be installed: pbsim2, bedtools.
+The following dependencies should be installed: pbsim2, snakemake, bedtools.

-### Step 2: Cloning the PhaseDancer repository
+### Step 2: Cloning the Tree-Seg-Dup repository

 To clone Tree-Seg-Dup repository, the following line should be executed: